-Situated about 20 minutes by car from Fukuyama Station in eastern Hiroshima prefecture, "L’ardoise" is a French restaurant operated in a house nestled in the woods.
-Its name can be found in 'Gault et Millau' 2018 and other renowned 'Le Guide Michelin Hiroshima Ehime'2018, and the cuisine is prepared by the skilled hand of Chef Fumio Fujii.
+Situated about 20 minutes by car from Fukuyama Station in eastern Hiroshima prefecture, ""L’ardoise"" is a French restaurant operated in a house nestled in the woods.
+Its name can be found in 'Gault et Millau' 2018 and other renowned 'world gourmet guide Hiroshima Ehime'2018, and the cuisine is prepared by the skilled hand of Chef Fumio Fujii.

-After graduating high school, Fujii studied under Chef Tsuyoshi Miki of restaurant "Jean Moulin" in Kobe before working at his father’s French restaurant in Fukuyama and subsequently traveling to France.
-Having worked at "Le Petit Nice", a Michelin 3-star restaurant in Marseille, Fujii moved to Paris, where he worked at a bistro "L’ardoise" under Chef Pierre Jay.
+After graduating high school, Fujii studied under Chef Tsuyoshi Miki of restaurant ""Jean Moulin"" in Kobe before working at his father’s French restaurant in Fukuyama and subsequently traveling to France.
+Having worked at ""Le Petit Nice"", a world gourmet guide award restaurant in Marseille, Fujii moved to Paris, where he worked at a bistro ""L’ardoise"" under Chef Pierre Jay.

 “My goal is for this to be a local restaurant favored by local patrons,” says Fujii.